 The filter element is made in the US, and the housing is made in India.
-As far as I can tell, the product is manufactured by a company called My Patriot Supply, located in Sandpoint, Idaho.
+It's manufactured by an American company called Alexapure and is sold through several online retailers.

-According to the lab test results, the Alexapure is pretty much on par with Berkey and Propur.
+According to the lab test results, the Alexapure is pretty much on par with Berkey and ProOne.
 It does a great job removing most contaminants, including fluoride and radioactive substances.

 It's a bit weak in lead reduction, though - only 96.4%.
 That doesn't seem too bad, but keep in mind that, according to the EPA, there is no safe level of lead in drinking water.
 That's because lead bioaccumulates in the body.

-And this is the main reason why I rated Alexapure a little lower than Berkey and Propur.
+And this is the main reason why I rated Alexapure a little lower than Berkey and ProOne.